 We prioritized POS systems with 24/7 customer support.
 We also looked for easy installation, and offline mode or hybrid installation so that you can continue operations when you lose internet access.
 Lastly, we gave premium points for providers that offer extensive system guides and knowledgebase, or training mode available to help bring new employees up to speed.

 For this criteria, we considered the overall quality of each system’s features, along with system stability, and security.
 We evaluated whether or not it offers a good value for its price point and standout features.
 Finally, we accounted for our experts’ personal experience using each system and interacting with customer service representatives, its reviews, and the personal experience of other small business owners.

-Hike POS Frequently Asked Questions (FAQs)
+Hike POS Frequently Asked Questions (FAQ)

 Hike is not a free POS, although it offers a 14-day free trial.
 Hike’s price range is also very competitive when compared to retail-specific POS systems with advanced inventory management capabilities.
-Check out our picks for the leading free POS systems.

-We recommend Hike for small retail businesses and specialty shops needing advanced inventory and order management features, mobility, and easy scalability for a quick subscription upgrade (for busy seasons) and downgrade (for off seasons).
+We recommend Hike for small retail businesses and specialty shops needing advanced inventory and order management features, mobility, and easy scalability for a quick subscription upgrade (for busy seasons) and downgrade (for off-seasons).

 If you prefer a POS system with built-in payment processing and ecommerce features, consider Square for Retail.
 For businesses primarily selling online, you can get more value for your money with Shopify.
 Meanwhile, small restaurants can be better served by restaurant-specific POS systems like Toast.